Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

 is a quantum state and where, for each party $i$,

-is a quantum channel parametrized by $s_i$, and $\Pi_i = \{\Pi_{i, a_i}\}_{a_i \in A_i}$ is a projective measurement with projectors $\Pi_{i, a_i} \in L \left(B^\text{in}_i\right)$.
+is a quantum channel parametrized by $s_i$, and $\Pi_i = \{\Pi_{i, a_i}\}_{a_i \in A_i}$ is a projective measurement with projectors $\Pi_{i, a_i} \in \mathcal L \left(B^\text{in}_i\right)$.

 Together, a parametrized quantum channel and a projective measurement define the ``local'' strategy of a party $i$.
-A key observation is that such a strategy is formally equivalent to a one-slot quantum comb~\cite{chiribella2008quantum, chiribella2099theoretical, gutoski2007toward}, which are higher-order quantum operations~\cite{taranto2025higherorderquantumoperations} corresponding to the combination of two quantum operations connected by memory link, which in this case is the space $B_{i \to i}$.
+A key observation is that such a strategy is formally equivalent to a one-slot quantum comb~\cite{chiribella2008quantum, chiribella2099theoretical, gutoski2007toward}, which is a higher-order quantum operation~\cite{taranto2025higherorderquantumoperations} corresponding to the combination of two quantum operations connected by a memory link, which in this case is the space $B_{i \to i}$.

-To represent the strategy of a party as a single higher-order operation we use the ``link product''~\cite{chiribella2008quantum, chiribella2099theoretical} denoted `$*$', which represents the composition of operators at the level of their Choi matrices~~\cite{Choi75linear, Jamiolkowski72Linear}.
-It is defined for any matrices $X_{CD} \in L(CD)$ and $Y_{DE} \in L(DE)$ by
+To represent the strategy of a party as a single higher-order operation, we use the ``link product''~\cite{chiribella2008quantum, chiribella2099theoretical} denoted `$*$', which represents the composition of operators at the level of their Choi matrices~\cite{Choi75linear, Jamiolkowski72Linear}.
+It is defined for any matrices $X_{CD} \in \mathcal L(C \otimes D)$ and $Y_{DE} \in \mathcal L(D\otimes E)$ by